POSTECH-CVLab/PyTorch-StudioGAN/README.md

 <a name="footnote_3">[3]</a> Our re-implementation of [BigGAN/BigGAN-Deep (ICLR'18)](https://arxiv.org/abs/1809.11096) with slight modifications, which bring strong performance enhancement for the experiment using CIFAR10.

 <a name="footnote_4">[4]</a> IS is computed using Tensorflow official code.

+<a name="footnote_5">[4]</a> The difference in FID values between the original StyleGAN implementation and StudioGAN is caused by the presence of random flip augmentation.